Common Name: Canada thistle

 Provincial Designation: Noxious

 Despite its common name, Canada thistle is native to Europe.
-It was most likely introduced to North America in the 1600s as a contaminant in seeds.
+It was most likely introduced to North America as a contaminant in seeds.

 Although this species is quite prickly to the touch, the stem is actually smooth and has no spines or wings.